macbuse/macbuse.github.io/FN_ANAL/index.md

    as much as possible by submitting scans of work and chatting.
 1. I will usually post on this page the exercises with hints a day or two before class meets.
 1. Because classes are online we will only use class time to
-  - discuss corrections you have prepared
+  - discuss corrections (Mondays and Fridays) you have prepared
-  - discuss things that have been difficult to understand in the Friday lecture (cours magistral).
+  - discuss things (on Mondays) that have been difficult to understand in the Friday lecture (cours magistral).
-1. There may be a possibility to meet *en presentiel* in small groups but this and we will organize this if possible **so check you are on the list of names**.
+1. There may be a possibility to meet *en presentiel* in small groups and we will organize this if possible **so check you are on the list of names ci-dessous**.
 1. Classes will be in french.